CodeTorchNET/CodeTorch-Block-Compiler/README.md

 For setup instructions, follow [these steps](https://github.com/CodeTorchNET/Block-Compiler-Parent?tab=readme-ov-file#step-4-install-the-compiler) to install the compiler.
 If you'd like to set up the entire project, refer to the complete [installation guide](https://github.com/CodeTorchNET/Block-Compiler-Parent?tab=readme-ov-file#installation-guide).

+NOTE: The SVG assets located at src/lib/default-project/frame1.svg and src/lib/default-project/frame2.svg are not distributed under the GNU Affero General Public License (AGPL).
+These specific assets are proprietary and are governed by separate licensing terms.
+They are provided solely for use within the context of the CodeTorch organization and website.
+Redistribution, modification, or use in derivative works is strictly prohibited without the express written consent of the copyright holder.

 <br>
 <br>
 <br>